thirdweb-example/marketplace/README.md

 - They must **own **the NFT they're trying to list.
 - They must have **permission** to list onto the marketplace (you control this).
-- They also need a little bit of ETH to cover the **gas fees** of interacting with our contract.
+- They also need a little bit of ETH to cover the **gas fees** of interacting with the contract.

-If you're curious about how the marketplace smart contract works, you can see the source code for that [here](https://github.com/thirdweb-dev/contracts/blob/main/contracts/marketplace/Marketplace.sol).

 Alright, enough talking!
 Let's write some code!